 Paneer Butter masala recipe – one of the most loved paneer recipes by readers.
-A remarkable creamy, mildly spiced paneer dish cooked in tomato cashew nut gravy and cream in restaurant style.
-A different and absolute tasty recipe than the other butter paneer recipes out there, so make it now and enjoy!
+A mildly spiced restaurant style paneer dish cooked in tomato cashew nut gravy and cream.
+It’s different and so tasty recipe than the other butter paneer recipes out there, so make it now and enjoy!

 Up here on the blog today, is an excellent creamy and tasty easy paneer butter masala recipe.
 I can surely say that paneer considered as the king in veg dishes at eating joints and restaurants, isn’t it?